Most Common Challenges in Product Data Onboarding, And How to Overcome Them: Bluemeteor

 The result – the customer sees the product online without any image to be able to relate to the product.
 The dimensions don’t make any sense, and the customer finds very little reliable information to go ahead with the purchase.
 Sale opportunity lost, customer lost.

 The answer is simple.
-Find a product onboarding platform that makes the process easier, and you’ll find your business reaping the benefits of an automated, streamlined process.
+Find a product data onboarding platform that makes the process easier, and you’ll find your business reaping the benefits of an automated, streamlined process.
 But how does one select this platform?
 Read on to learn more:

 - Create and optimize a structured onboarding process.
 Make sure the selected platform is capable of implementing this process with minimum manual intervention.